|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 12: Valbona National Park

-Today, we enjoy a full day visit to the Valbona Valley, one of most beautiful parts of the Northern Albanian Alps with over 8000 hectares, becoming a national park in 1996.
+Today, we enjoy the Valbona Valley, one of most beautiful parts of the Northern Albanian Alps with over 8000 hectares, becoming a national park in 1996.
 Depending on the weather, we will have an opportunity to hike a lovely trail and visit a local family restaurant in the region.
 The remainder of the afternoon is yours to relax and enjoy the magnificent area near our hotel.
 Overnight in Valbona.

-Day 13: Boating on Drini River, Shkodra sightseeing
+Day 13: Boating on Drini River, Shkodra Sightseeing, Rozafa Castle

-Day 14: Rozafa Castle, Memorial of Shkanderbeg, Kruja, To Tirana
+Day 14: Memorial of Shkanderbeg, Kruja, to Tirana

 Day 15: Tirana Sightseeing

-After breakfast, we visit the historic Corfu city, including the Jewish memorials.
+This morning we visit the historic Corfu (Kerkyra) city, including the Jewish memorials.